ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

     testimonial:
       alignment: centre
       name: Gareth Balshaw, Managing Director
-      quote: "I am absolutely delighted to see the company reach I record that I didn't believe would be possible for at least another two years.
-This is an unprecedented amount of growth and an astonishing achievement to grow so significantly within a 12 month period. "
+      quote: I am absolutely delighted to see the company reach a record that I didn't believe would be possible for at least another two years.
+This is an unprecedented amount of growth and an astonishing achievement to grow to 8 million turnover and from 60 to 90 staff.
+We have certainly felt some growing pains throughout the past 12 months but it has been remarkable to reach these heights and very encouraging to see the team collaborate so well together.
+I'm looking forward to this next year ahead which will see us implement a big investment in a new stock control system and further developments to the factory to support the continued expansion.
 seo:
   title: ASL surpass a record £8million sales turnover in 2022-23
   description: Bolton based cable assembly manufacturer, ASL, are celebrating a